cosmos/cosmos-sdk/x/distribution/spec/03_begin_block.md

 ### Rewards to Delegators

 Each validator's rewards are distributed to its delegators.
-The the validator also has a self-delegation.
+The validator also has a self-delegation, which is treated like a regular delegation in distribution calculations.

 The validator sets a commission rate.
 The commission rate is flexible, but each validator sets a maximum rate and a maximum daily increase.
 These maximums cannot be exceeded and protect delegators from sudden increases of validator commission rates to prevent validators from taking all of the rewards.

-The outstanding rewards that the operator is entitled to are stored in `ValidatorCurrentRewards`, while the rewards the delegators are entitled to are stored in `ValidatorCurrentRewards`.
+The outstanding rewards that the operator is entitled to are stored in `ValidatorAccumulatedCommission`, while the rewards the delegators are entitled to are stored in `ValidatorCurrentRewards`.
 The [F1 fee distribution scheme](01_concepts.md) is used to calculate the rewards per delegator as they withdraw or update their delegation, and is thus not handled in `BeginBlock`.

 ### Example Distribution